Are you a chilled-out entertainer one minute before becoming an implacable beast the next?

 - Written for a fairly niche branch of emotional management.

-- Some of the language can be a bit generalised.
+- Some of the language can be a bit generalized.

 - Not suitable for those looking to deal with “typical” emotional triggers.